tattersoftware/codeigniter4-alerts/README.md

 ## Styles

-By default alerts will be displayed with classes for Bootstrap.
-Styles can be changed to other toolkits (or you may use your own) by altering the settings in the config file.
+By default alerts will be displayed with classes for Bootstrap (not included).
+However, styles can be set to use other toolkits (or you may use your own) by changing `$template` in the config file.